-Data exchange standards, a data sharing agreement, and rigorous QA/QC protocols are all part of the data compilation and reporting process (see Data Exchange Tools webpage and StreamNet Quality Assurance and Quality Control Plan version February 7, 2022.
+Data exchange standards, a data sharing agreement, and rigorous QA/QC protocols are all part of the data compilation and reporting process (see Data Exchange Tools webpage and StreamNet Quality Assurance and Quality Control Plan.
 Data, including reference documents, in the StreamNet and CAX databases must conform to the StreamNet DES and CA HLI DES documents, which precisely defines the data elements, their organization in tables, and required formats.
 This document serves as the common denominator for the specific data types contained in the database.
 Adherence to the DES document assures that data can be loaded into the database, can be queried accurately, and are equivalent for further analysis by users.
 Conversion of agency data to the DES document and assuring that they conform before submission is the responsibility of the project's data stewards/compilers in the data source agencies.
 Additions or changes to the DES are made following a formal documented procedure adopted by the Steering Committee (see the latest version from the CAP DDT document table Data Exchange Standard Development and Revision Procedures for details).

 QA procedures are applied at the agency data steward level.
 An automated data validation and loading system has been implemented at StreamNet.
 This system provides real-time feedback on the success (or not) of data validation.
 Data are submitted to the StreamNet database one record at a time, and real-time data validation is run on them at three levels.
 First, each field has its own set of rules.
 Examples include ensuring numeric fields do not contain text, ensuring codes fall within the group of allowable values, and ensuring text strings are within acceptable length ranges.
 The second level of validation ensures that values in the different fields within a table are compatible.
 For example, if a record is submitted that says it is for "spring run coho salmon," the record is rejected because there is no such run.
 The third level of validation looks for data problems between rows of data within a table.
 This third level prevents duplicate data by enforcing all candidate keys for a table.
-A useful feature of the automated validation routines is that the data may be run against the validation rules and an error report obtained without actually submitting the data for inclusion in the database.
+A useful feature of the automated validation routines is that the data may be run against the validation rules and an error report obtained without submitting the data for inclusion in the database.
 This feature allows data submitters to check entire sets of data, fix all errors, and then submit an entire data set after it is known it will pass validation.
 The interface used for data submittals allows for new records, changing existing records, and deleting existing records.

-The QA/QC procedures implemented pre, during and post submittal were updated and agreed to in the final 2022 version: StreamNet Quality Assurance and Quality Control Plan version February 7, 2022.
+IV.
 H. Enhanced Metadata Documentation by Connecting to Complementary Data Systems

-160: Infrastructure/equipment and base operations 160: Metadata Documentation
+160: Infrastructure/equipment and base operations

+160: Metadata Documentation